schneebergerlab/plotsr/README.md

 Currently, the following tags are available for genomes.

 ```
-ft = File type (fa/cl for fasta/chromosome_length, default = fa); cl files must be in tsv format with chromosome name in column 1 and chromosome length in column 2; using cl files is much faster than using fa files
+ft = File type (fa/cl for fasta/chromosome_length, default = fa); cl files must be in tsv format with chromosome name in column 1 and chromosome length in column 2; using cl files is much faster than using fasta files
 lw = line width
 lc = line colour
 ```